 Snugpak Jungle Blanket

 The Jungle Blanket isn’t a traditional underquilt.
-It’s a heavy duty blanket designed to fit in any kind of hammock, and it’s good enough to be considered three season.
+It’s a heavy duty blanket designed to fit any kind of hammock, and it’s good enough to be considered three-season.

 It’s been treated with antibacterial and antimicrobial agents to keep it smelling fresh and prevent the growth of bacteria in damp environments.

 The insulation is soft, and it folds easily.
 It’s lightweight, simple, and it’s no hassle to use it as an underquilt.

 - Can be used with any hammock at all, no matter the size or the shape.

 - It’s not heavy, and it packs away into a compression sack.

 - Can be used for tent camping as well – line the floor of the tent for better insulation or use it as a blanket.

 - This blanket is only rated down to 36 degrees.
 It may not fare well in a particularly cold winter.